ariaci/pgsqlbackup/README.md

 * It is possible to have the backup placed under a folder under the share, use the folder= parameter in the config
 * A directory under the above share/folder called pgsql (it will be created automatically if it does not exist) this is used for temporary storage of databases.
 * Directories under the above share/folder called pgsql.daily, pgsql.weekly and pgsql.monthly (they will be created automatically if they do not exist)
-* A PostgreSQL user (set in the config) that has 'localhost' access, for security, don't use root, but create a new user, default is called backup.
+* A PostgreSQL user (set in the config) that has 'localhost' access and his own default connection database, for security, don't use postgres, but create a new user, default is called backup.
-* The pg_dump command
+* The psql and pg_dump command
 Loglevel
 It appears that not all are on page with the log function, the levels are:
 0 Nothing is logged